kangash/Postman/README.md

 ---

 ### Task 1:
-Send GET, POST requests.
 Write tests to check:
 - response status code
 - response body contains a valid string
 - response contains a parameter
-- the value of the parameter in the response, the value is taken from the request
+- the value in the response is equal to the value from the request
 - array element values

-The full description of the task (in Russian) can be found here:
+The full description of the task can be found here:

 [Full task description](https://github.com/kangash/Postman/blob/main/Task%201/Task%201%20Description.txt)